Xeplosion/harvest-hollow/README.md

 To the north of the city are several farming regions.
 The most notable of which are titled Greattomb, Dustwish, Pria, and Ambershaw.

 The port city of Abouse located to the south of Caverston is significantly bigger, with a population of around 28,000 souls.
 This is the source of the majority of the merchants and travelers who visit the town of Caverston.
 The traders travel up the river Sillour to trade exotic goods for crops grown farther inland in order to feed their large population.
 As the traders travel back down the river, they stop at Caverston to trade excess food for the mysterious, and extremely valuable crystals and ores mined from the caves located all around the town of Caverston.

 Sometimes Merchants and their crews, tired from their long journey, spend the night in the town's inn.
 When this happens, merchants set up in carts located around town to sell off excess exotics that they failed to trade farther inland.

-## Zambrin Asset Credit
+## Harvest Hollow Asset Credit

 ### Seliel the Shaper